 West Nile Virus in Hamilton

-This week, a cluster of mosquitos trapped in Hamilton have tested positive for West Nile Virus, leading the medical officer of health to move the risk in Hamilton from moderate to high.
-This all sounds a bit scary, so what is West Nile Virus and what can you do to protect yourself?
+In late July 2025, a batch of mosquitoes trapped in Hamilton tested positive for West Nile Virus (WNV), leading the Medical Officer of Health to move the risk in Hamilton from low to moderate.
+This all sounds a bit scary, so what is West Nile Virus, and what can you do to protect yourself?
 Have a look below for more information and some tips on preventing West Nile Virus.

 How do I get West Nile Virus?

-West Nile virus is spread to humans mainly when an infected mosquito bites them.
-In a small number of cases, West Nile virus has been spread through blood transfusions, organ transplants, breastfeeding or in pregnancy from the mother to her baby.
-The virus is not spread by person to person contact such as drinking from the same cup.
+WNV is spread to humans mainly when an infected mosquito bites them.
+It’s rare but possible to spread through blood transfusions, organ transplants, breastfeeding, or in pregnancy from the mother to her baby.
+The virus is not spread through person-to-person contact, such as drinking from the same cup.

 How to Protect Yourself